Understanding Bonus Annuities—Are They Right for You?

 Licensed in all 50 states • Fiduciary, family-owned since 1980

-Can I lose the bonus if I withdraw early?
+Can I lose the bonus if I withdraw money early or surrender the contract?

 About the Author: